1965 Aston Martin DB5 'Ogle' Saloon to Vantage Specification RHD

 In addition to its fascinating history this car has also recently benefited from a no expense spared 3000 hours body off restoration which was undertaken by noted specialists Bodylines and Spray Tec restorations, who undertook the paintwork, interior and suspension.
 The original engine and gearbox were fully rebuilt by R S Williams who upgraded it to 4.2 Litre Vantage specification.
 During the restoration a number of other modifications were discreetly accommodated including modern air conditioning, Becker Mexico stereo/satellite navigation, electric windows, central locking with automatic window closure, modern alarm system, Borrani polished alloy wire wheels and spinners and an uprated large core radiator.

-Having covered very few miles since its restoration was completed in 2008 it remains in fantastic condition retaining full matching numbers and presenting beautifully in its original Silver Birch with Dark Blue hide and Grey carpets.
+Having covered very few miles since its restoration was completed in 2008 it remains in fantastic condition.
+Numbers Match the vehicle's factory data sheet and it presents beautifully in its original Silver Birch with Dark Blue hide and Grey carpets.
 One of its few recent outings was at the 2015 Goodwood Revival where it was a course Safety Car and performed faultlessly.
 Having been professionally maintained by J D Classics it is without doubt one of the very finest examples available today and provides a fantastic opportunity to acquire a unique and very historic DB5.

 Please contact us for further details.
 UNDER OFFER